 Learn the tale of Santa Barbara’s wine country with a visit to The Valley Project in Santa Barbara’s Funk Zone.
 Told by a hand-drawn chalk wall, details of each Santa Barbara AVA (American Viticulture Areas) are displayed for all to see.
 Learn the differences in the rich minerals of soils that grow the vines, as you taste your way through each of these distinct growing regions.

-Cheers to good wine and good fun at Municipal Winemakers.
-This tasting room, also located in the Funk Zone, is truly unlike any other.
 Once you’ve received your wine education from The Valley Project, head to ‘the classroom’ styled Municipal Winemakers to study up on Santa Barbara County wines.
 With a retro-cool schoolhouse setting, the wine is housed in filing cabinets and the menu is listed on letter boards.
 The palm tree shaded patio is just the location to cheers to the phrase, “Rosé all day.”

 It’s more than the vines that make Sunstone Winery such an enchanting location.
 On a warm summer day, walk through the lush vineyards, picnic on the sprawling lawns and enjoy a game of bocce ball in between pours.
-This is a picture perfect wine country location that pairs well with Pinot and Chardonnay.
+This is a picture-perfect wine country location that pairs well with Pinot and Chardonnay.

 EIGHT: BRUNCH WITH YOUR BESTIES

 Brunch is in a category all its own!
 Santa Barbara is home to many photo-worthy brunch spots, making it almost impossible to narrow down the list.
 We’ve highlighted Santa Barbara’s most popular :